UNIFI-Wind-Energy/UNIFI-ALK-electrolyzer/README.md

 - document new correlations and assumptions in code comments (with DOI/reference),

 - include a minimal test or example that reproduces expected trends.

-## Citation

-If this model is used in research or publications, please cite the associated technical report or software record (to be added).
-If no report is available yet, consider citing the repository itself (release tag and commit hash) and the primary sources referenced in the code comments.

-## Author contacts
-- Alessandro Bianchini: 	alessandro.bianchini@unifi.it
-- Francesco Superchi: 	francesco.superchi@unifi.it